When and what to learn in a changing world: Dynamics of information acquisition

 \subsection{Convergence to cyclical information acquisition}

 \paragraph{Belief cycles} Under the optimal strategy, if at any point an experiment is chosen which leads to possible posterior beliefs $\lowtarget,\hightarget$ on opposite sides of the long run average $\pi$ ($\lowtarget < \pi < \hightarget$), then all future information acquisition leads to the same two posteriors.
-Indeed, beliefs drift towards $\pi$ following information acquisition, hence they can only move inside of the interval $(\lowtarget,\hightarget)$.
-By \hyref{Theorem}{thm:optimal-policies}, the same support must remain (conditionally) optimal for the next experiment (see \hyref{Figure}{fig:geometric-intuition} for an illustration).
-This implies that the time between updates is simply the waiting time between either $\lowtarget,\hightarget$ and the closest belief towards $\pi$ which lies in the information acquisition region $\inforegionopt$.
-In other words, if information acquisition is supported on beliefs which suggest that a different state is more likely than average, then beliefs must enter simple cyclical dynamics, where a fixed time between updates lead to restoring one of two possible levels of relative confidence that one state is more likely than average.
+By \hyref{Theorem}{thm:optimal-policies}, the same support must remain optimal for the next experiment (see \hyref{Figure}{fig:geometric-intuition}).
+This implies that the time between updates is the waiting time between either $\lowtarget,\hightarget$ and the closest belief towards $\pi$ which lies in the information acquisition region $\inforegionopt$.
+In other words, if information acquisition is supported on beliefs which suggest that a different state is more likely than average, beliefs must enter simple cyclical dynamics, where a fixed time between updates lead to restoring one of two possible levels of relative confidence that one state is more likely than average. \hyref{Definition}{def:belief-cycles} below formalizes this notion of "belief cycles"; \hyref{Figure}{fig:belief-cycles} illustrates cyclical dynamics.

-\hyref{Definition}{def:belief-cycles} below formalizes this notion of "belief cycles", which reduces description of periodic information acquisition to the fixed content of udpdates (a pair of target beliefs) and the thresholds beliefs for information acquisition -- or, equivalently, conditional wait times. \hyref{Figure}{fig:belief-cycles} gives a representation of such cyclical dynamics.

 \begin{definition} A \emph{belief cycle} $\beliefcycle$ is a tuple $\beliefcycle=\biggl( (\lowtarget,\hightarget) , (\lowthreshold,\highthreshold) , (\lowtime,\hightime) \biggr)$ composed of target beliefs $(\lowtarget,\hightarget)$, threshold beliefs $(\lowthreshold,\highthreshold)$, and waiting times $(\lowtime,\hightime)$ such that: